Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/chaos/README.md

    | fault_region | Region for the Fault | Yes|

 ## Windows
-Download the tool to the Windows machine where you would like to execute the faults.
-Unzip the tool to exact the scripts and execute the following command from the folder with the scripts.
+Download the tool on the Windows machine where you would like to execute the faults.
+Unzip the tool to extract the scripts and execute the following command from the folder with the scripts.

  ```
 ./chaos_script.ps1 -databaseId "" -containerId "" -endpoint "" -masterkey "" -waitForFaultToStartInSec "" -durationOfFaultInSec "" -dropPercentage "" -delayInMs "" -faultRegion ""
  ```

 **Parameters:**
    |  Parameter | Description | Mandatory |
    | --- | --- | ---|